 The elementary schools of the East Penn School District provide all students with the academic and problem solving skills essential for personal development, responsible citizenship, and life-long learning.
 A strong emphasis is placed on English Language Arts (ELA) and Mathematics as well as the development of independent thinking, collaboration, and problem solving skills across all curriculum areas.
 A variety of grouping strategies is employed for instructing students.
 Enrichment and academic support are available to meet the needs of individual students.

-Kindergarten programming is conducted on a half-day basis.
-The curriculum includes reading readiness, mathematics, science, social studies, language development, art, music, physical fitness, library, and opportunities for social growth and the development of good work habits.
+The East Penn School District kindergarten program operates on a full-day schedule.
+The curriculum includes reading, mathematics, science, social studies, language development, art, music, physical fitness, library, technology integration and opportunities for social growth and the development of good work habits.

-Entrance age for admission to kindergarten is 5 years old before September 12.
+Entrance age for admission to kindergarten is 5 years old before September 1 of the current year.
 Kindergarten registration occurs in spring and all registration forms are on the district website.
 Proof of age and immunization are required.
 Vision, hearing, and speech/language screening are offered as part of the kindergarten registration process.

 Special Education programming includes life skills support, autistic support, learning support, and emotional support classes in grades K-5.
 A gifted support program is offered in grades K-5.